mmarkowski321/Bank/README.md

 You can access and test the application here: [Online Banking Application](https://app.markbank-privateproject.com/)

+### How to Use
+1. **Register**: Create a new account by providing your personal details.
+2. **Check Your Email**: After registration, check your email for your unique **User ID**.
+3. **Log In**:
+   - Enter the **User ID** you received in your email.
+   - Provide the password you set during registration.
+4. **Explore Features**:
+   - View account balance.
+   - Deposit or withdraw funds.
+   - Make transfers to other accounts.
+   - Change your password or update your personal information.

 ## Features

 - **User Registration**: Users can register by providing personal information.
 Each user receives a unique identifier sent directly to their email.